+CDCs can be considered as hydrophilic materials.
+The CDC synthesis method produces carbon material with low amount of carboxyl, carbonyl, or hydroxyl functional groups112.
+However, upon the first exposure to air or in the process of post-activation, the dangling carbon bonds formed in the synthesis procedure are quickly functionalized159.
+This determines the hydrophilicity of CDC.

 As also mentioned in section 1.2.3d, the motion-sensing properties of IEAPs with carbonaceous electrodes have not been comprehensively characterized before in the literature.
 The advantages of CDC compared to other types of activated carbons, listed in the paragraph above, motivate the selection of CDC as an electrode material for the IEAP sensors.
 Two different CDCs, derived from boron carbide (with rhombohedral crystal structure) or titanium carbide (with cubic crystal structure), were used in this work.
 The resulting CDC is referred to as B4C-CDC or TiC-CDC accordingly to the precursor for the CDC synthesis.
 This nomenclature has been suggested by Presser at al.6 B4C-CDC was produced by Y-Carbon Inc. and TiC-CDC by Skeleton Technologies.
-The porosity distributions of the CDCs, given in Figure 1, were measured using nitrogen adsorption method at the boiling temperature of nitrogen.
+The porosity distributions of the CDCs, given in Figure 2, were measured using nitrogen adsorption method at the boiling temperature of nitrogen.
 The size distribution of pores below 2 nm is rather similar between B4C-CDC and TiC-CDC, with the exception of a more pronounced peak at 0.54 nm in case of TiC-CDC.
 The peak at 0.54 nm pore size is clearly distinguished in case of both CDCs.
 The pore distribution of B4C-CDC is considerably wider – the amount of pores in the range of 2…8 nm is demonstrably higher than in case of TiC-CDC.
 A wider porosity distribution can be advantageous, as it enables faster ion transport between bulk electrolyte and the smaller range of micropores.
 It has been experimentally confirmed that both anions and cations of an EMIMTFSI ionic liquid enter and exit the pores of TiC-CDC during charging and discharging.121

 Ionic liquid as an electrolyte